Understanding Cystic Lymphangioma: Symptoms, Causes, Diagnosis, and Treatment

-What is Cystic Lymphangioma?
+What are the Causes of Cystic Lymphangioma?

 The exact aetiology of cystic lymphangioma remains largely unknown.
 However, it is believed to result from a congenital malformation of the lymphatic system.
 During embryonic development, the lymphatic system forms abnormally, leading to the accumulation of lymphatic fluid and the formation of cyst-like structures.